RocketChat/docs-old/guides/administrator-guides/connectivity-services.md

 ![](../../.gitbook/assets/c_6.png)

-5. A pop-up will be displayed in order to select the workspace type.
+5. A pop-up will be displayed in order to select the workspace type:

 * Internet Access: Rocket.Chat server that has a connection to the internet \(connected to the outside\)
 * No Internet Access: Special cases where Rocket.Chat server has no connection at all \(totally air-gapped\).